Polystyrene (drug delivery): Size and Nanoparticle Internalization

 Polystyrene nanoparticles are the model nanoparticle used for drug delivery applications because they are easy to synthesize in varying sizes.
 Size is an important factor in cellular uptake rates, which is important for specific pathways such as the endocytic pathway.
-In a study conducted by Rejman et al., researchers were able to show that polystyrene nanoparticles with diameters of 50nm and 100nm were internalized faster than nanoparticles with diameters of 200nm and 500nm.
+In a study conducted by Rejman et al., researchers were able to show that polystyrene nanoparticles with diameters of 50 nm and 100 nm were internalized faster than nanoparticles with diameters of 200 nm and 500 nm.
 Internalization is vital in understanding the impact the designed nanoparticles are having on the target cells.
 Nanoparticle internalization depends on a couple of key factors such as nanoparticle size, cell type, and time.
 Nanoparticles of larger size are typically internalized through processes such as phagocytosis or micropinocytosis.
 Smaller nanoparticles are typically internalized through processes such as macro-pinocytosis, phagocytosis, clathrin-mediated endocytosis, caveolae-mediated endocytosis, and clathrin-and caveolae-independent pathways.
 The diversity in pathways is one of the greatest challenges with utilizing these nanoparticles since a case-by-case approach is typically required to maximize the entry pathways.
 To measure nanoparticle internalization, techniques such as fluorescence activated cell sorting/scanning (FACS), inductively coupled plasma (ICP) mass spectroscopy, confocal laser scanning microscopy (CLSM), and imaging flow cytometry (IFC) are utilized, each offering their own advantages and disadvantages.